Twisted Metal (TV series)

-Twisted Metal is an American post-apocalyptic action comedy television series developed by Rhett Reese, Paul Wernick and Michael Jonathan Smith.
+Twisted Metal is an American post-apocalyptic action comedy television series developed by Rhett Reese, Paul Wernick, and Michael Jonathan Smith.
 Based on the vehicular combat video game franchise published by Sony Interactive Entertainment, the series stars Anthony Mackie, Stephanie Beatriz, Joe Seanoa, Will Arnett, Thomas Haden Church, and Anthony Carrigan.

-In a post-apocalyptic wasteland, John Doe (portrayed by Mackie), a talkative milkman with amnesia, is given a mission to traverse the desolate United States to deliver a mysterious package with unknown contents.
+In a post-apocalyptic wasteland, John Doe (portrayed by Mackie), a talkative delivery driver with amnesia is given a mission to traverse the desolate United States to deliver a mysterious package with unknown contents.
 He faces a life-altering opportunity but must confront ruthless marauders in deadly and destructive vehicles to secure a chance at a better future.

 Development by Sony Pictures Television and PlayStation Productions began in May 2019, with a full season being ordered by Peacock in February 2022.
-The first season was released on Peacock with all ten episodes on July 27, 2023.
-In December 2023, the series was renewed for a second season which premiered on July 31, 2025.
-In November 2025, the series was renewed for a third season.
+The ten-episode first season debuted on Peacock in July 2023.
+The second season premiered in July 2025, and the series was renewed for a third season in November 2025.

 Premise

-Set in a post-apocalyptic version of the U.S. known as the Divided States of America, the world has descended into chaos after a mysterious event known as "The Fall" has left cities in ruins and highways patrolled by criminals and warlords.
-John Doe, a motor-mouthed amnesiac milkman with a mysterious past, is given a chance to escape his dangerous life.
+Set in a post-apocalyptic version of the U.S. known as the Divided States of America, the world has descended into chaos after a mysterious event known as "the Fall" has left cities in ruins and highways patrolled by criminals and warlords.
+John Doe, a motor-mouthed amnesiac delivery driver, known as a "milkman", with a mysterious past, is given a chance to escape his dangerous life.
 He must deliver a cryptic package across the lawless Wasteland, encountering eccentric characters and deadly challenges along the way, including Sweet Tooth, a killer clown who roams the roads in an ice cream truck.